draftdev/startup-marketing-checklist/_posts/2017-10-03-blogging-platforms.markdown

 - **[Wordpress.com](https://wordpress.com/)** - Wordpress.com is a hosted blogging service.
 It makes setup easier, but allows for less flexibility than Wordpress.org (see below).

 - **[Wordpress.org](https://wordpress.org/)** - While you'll have to install Wordpress on your own server, hosting is usually cheap.
 The biggest downside to Wordpress now is the spam that shows up because Wordpress is so popular.

+- **[Write.as](https://write.as/)** - Quick, free (or cheap to upgrade), does custom domains, custom CSS, and it's easy to create a bunch of blogs from one account if you upgrade.

 -----